haresfaiez/haresfaiez.github.io/_posts/2024-02-10-vite-dev-mode-overview.md

 * Scripts with an `src` attribute
 * Scripts with a Javascript body

-For the three cases, a module node is added to the module graph.
+In all cases, a module node is added to the module graph.
 The identification of Javascript dependencies and their transitive dependencies will be handled later by an analysis plugin.